 Leora Urim Sung

-I'm a research assistant professor in the Department of Philosophy at Lingnan University (Hong Kong), specialising in normative and applied ethics.
+I'm a research assistant professor in the Department of Philosophy at Lingnan University (Hong Kong) and a fellow of the Hong Kong Catastrophic Risk Centre.
+I specialise in normative and applied ethics.

 I'm currently interested in the ethics of AI, moral aggregation, the ethics of procreation, and the demands of beneficence.